headwinds/headwinds/README.md

 <img src="./gitlab.png" />

-Loblaw Digital uses Gitlab which like cool blue over forest greens to present developer productivity.
+Loblaw Digital uses Gitlab which likes cool blue over forest greens to present developer productivity.

 Depending on the task, I've been writing small Java, Go, and Python programs aka micro-services that monitor our feed servers and SQL database through evented systems.
 I also spend more time herding cats than code.
 I face many issues like we're missing 3 days worth of orders, what happened to that 250k?
 Or our recommnedation engine has stopped receiving it's feed, what gives?!